ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-1/README.md

 ## Before moving on to the next lab

+**Once your pull request has been approved by your instructor *and* you have submitted this lab in Blackboard using the procedure above:**

 - [ ] Merge your pull request to your main (or master) branch so it has all the changes you made in this lab.